Business Good for Many at Agenda Despite the Move

 Some Agenda veterans did not make the move to the World Market Center because some believed buyer traffic would be slow at the new location.
 The departure of some prominent brands proved to be a benefit to smaller brands exhibiting at Agenda, said Andres Parga, co-owner of the Los Angeles–based Never Made brand, which features T-shirts and other items by graphic artist Francisco Reyes Jr. “That gave the little brands an opportunity to shine,” he said.

-Being in a relatively isolated place served vendors well, said David Blumenfeld, chief operating officer of Wild Kind.
+Being in a relatively isolated place served vendors well, said David Blumenfeld, chief operating officer of Wildkind.
 When Agenda was held at the Sands Expo, it often lost traffic to other shows.
 “If someone comes here, they come here for the whole day,” Blumenfeld said.

 Retailers dropping by the show included Macy’s, Nordstrom, Foot Locker, Footaction, Nice Kicks, Shoe Palace and Sheik Shoes, said Tony Shellman, Agenda’s event director.
 He said that 90 vendors exhibited at the show, down by 10 vendors from the show in February 2018.